 Is Your IG your only concern

 When it comes to brands looking for influencers, the majority of them would like to do a blog post, plus an IG post for a collaboration.

 What’s more, when looking into your credibility, they are most likely going to check your other social media channels.
-Make sure your entire digital presence is consistent, with clear niche and design.
+Make sure your entire digital presence is consistent, with a clear niche and design.
 Reaching out to brands as an influencer with a complete set of social media and marketing resources would double your chances of success.

 Now that you’ve got all the facts ready, it’s time to pitch your first brand.
 Or a couple of them.